cse110-sp24-group22/cse110-sp24-group22/admin/meetings/052524-retrospective.md

   1.)
 Describe what you worked on today (link the issue associated). \
   2.)
 Describe any decisions you made. \
   3.)
 If possible, provide an image of anything you have done.
 - This should hopefully keep everyone informed about what has been done in the project on a daily basis and notify everyone of design decisions that were made by a person.
+- Ethan added extra channels in slack to notify design team about requests.

 ##### Not Enough Progress
 - There were concerns by many people that the development was not going as fast as it should.